JernejPuc/sidegame-py/README.md

  url={http://library.ijs.si/Stacks/Proceedings/InformationSociety/2021/IS2021_Volume_A.pdf}}
 ```

-After a new round of updates and reinforcement learning experiments is concluded,
-another paper will be forthcoming.

 ## Going forward

-Despite some time of inactivity, the prospect of revisiting SiDeGame remains.
-The following open issues are being addressed in 2023:
+After a longer period of inactivity, my priorities and obligations have changed
+to the point where no further experiments or papers are planned for SiDeGame.

+The prospect of revisiting it remains and any interest in it is welcome.
+Hopefully, the latest round of updates will leave it at an accessible point.

+The following points remain posted here as suggestions:

 #### Gameplay